andrewbaxter/sunwet/query.md

 ### Junction and/or (intersection/union)

-- `-& ( ROOT?
-STEP+ )`
+- `-& ( (ROOT?
+STEP*)* )`
-- `-| ( ROOT?
-STEP+ )`
+- `-| ( (ROOT?
+STEP*)* )`

 Titled "junction and" and "junction or" (intersection and union).

-This executes `STEP+` and intersects or unions the results with the input set to produce the result set.
+Each performs a junction on the results of each parenthesized element within the outer parentheses, like `-| ( (-> "a") (-> "b") )` (union the results of following the `a` and `b` predicates from the input set).
+The incoming set is discarded unless you explicitly include an empty element: `-| ( () (-> "b") )`.

-`ROOT` behaves the same as it does at the root of the query (see more details on the root above).
+If `ROOT` is specified, the input set to the operator is ignored for that element - `ROOT` behaves the same as it does at the root of the query (see more details on the root above).
+Otherwise the steps in each element start from the junction's input set.

-## Selection
+## `STRUCT`

 Selection has the format `{ BIND? ( SUBQUERY )* }`.

-In a top level query, each value in the input set (er, the result set of the last preceding step) will become a row in the output.
-In a subquery, the entire input set will be turned into an array value and placed in the row with this name.
-That is, at the moment, there's no way to create nested structures in result rows with subqueries.

-`BIND` has the format `=> ID` where `ID` is a simple unquoted string (a string using just `a-zA-Z0-9_-`) and determines the name of the field the value will be placed in in the row.
+`BIND` has the format `=> NAME` where `NAME` is a simple unquoted string (a string using just `a-zA-Z0-9_-`) and determines the name of the field the value will be placed in in the row.

-`SUBQUERY` is the same as the root query, except `shuffle?` can only be used on the root query.
+`SUBQUERY` is the same as the root query, except without sorting: sorting can only be used on the root query.

+In a top level query, one row is output per value in the last step's output set, so `NAME` will always be a scalar.
+In subqueries, if the final step doesn't specify `first`, the output set of the last step in the subquery will be turned into an array and placed in `NAME` in the output struct -- at this time there is no way to create nested structs in subqueries.

+If no `STRUCT` is specified, the output will be an array consisting of the output set values directly, without being turned into structs and bound to a field (i.e. elements of `"x"` rather than `{"name": "x"}`).

 ## Values